ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

      </ul>
 ```

-The same concept of the for loop is being executed here, we are looping over a series of values so long as it remains true - which in this case means there are still objects in the array that haven’t been looped over.
+The same concept of the for loop is being executed here, we are looping over a series of values so long as it remains true - which in this case means there are still objects in the array that haven't been looped over.

 We can create our array using the array() syntax or reference an already existing array
 Use the foreach keyword to start the loop, followed by parentheses and brackets